Curious about LinkedIn Live? You’re not alone. Since launching native video in 2017, LinkedIn video has taken off. According to…

-For example, TAP Innovations recently streamed a live demo of its “Admin tool.”
+For example, TAP Innovations recently used LinkedIn to stream DialedIn’s demo of their “Admin tool”.
 The demo helped customers, by teaching them how to make the most of the tool.
 But it also helped TAP get the word out about their latest product.
 A win-win for everyone.

 For individuals, live-review a new product to show your thought leadership.
 Walk viewers through what works well and what doesn’t.
 Comment on any challenges you experience along the way.
 You can also offer insider tips on how to make the most of the product.

 Got big news?
 LinkedIn Live can be an ideal way to share it:

 For organizations: Welcome members to the team, promote job postings, highlight new partnerships, and more.

 For individuals: Let connections know about awards, promotions, job changes, or new ventures.

 Expert Q&As make up some of the top-performing LinkedIn Live videos.
 Done well, they can help you demonstrate authority in your field.
 Q&As are also a great way to promote your professional services to the interviewee’s client base.

 - Chat with an industry celebrity whose client base is relevant to yours.

 - Interview someone inside your company to showcase your own expertise.